 At Ribbon, we understand learning to be a change in long-term memory.
-In order to make an honest judgement in learning, summative GPS assessments will be conducted from Year 3>6 in January and June, informing teachers of the retention, and application of skills/knowledge of every child.
+In order to make an honest judgement in learning, summative GPS assessments will be conducted from Year 2>6 in January and June, informing teachers of the retention, and application of skills/knowledge of every child.
 However, from Year 2>6 in January and June, the last 4-6 pieces of independent writing (with a blend of both fiction and non-fiction) will be used for writing assessment purposes, where successful, consistent, effective and deliberate use of criteria is evidenced and recorded against the Gateshead GAP sheet descriptors for writing, making notes of dates for moderation purposes.
-GAP sheets should be completed half termly to monitor the progress made in writing, and to support the allocation of targets.

-Alongside the below criteria, this will inform their overall 'learning' PAT judgement (1-6), which will be inputted into SIMS for effective analysis and will be communicated with parents through parent consultations (October and March) and a written report (June/July).
+Alongside the below criteria, this will inform their overall 'learning' PAT judgement (1-6), which will be inputted into SIMS for effective analysis and will be communicated with parents through parent consultations (February) and a written report (June/July).